twistlock/docs/api/descriptions/policies/firewall_app_network_list_post.md

-Adds a new list of IPv4 addresses/IP CIDR blocks for networks in WAAS.
+Creates a new WAAS network list.

-This endpoint is typically called to programmatically update the list, based on threat intelligence gathered by your application.
+This endpoint is typically called to programmatically create a list, based on new threat intelligence.

 To invoke this endpoint in the Console UI: